-Information for First-Year Students
+Information for New Students

 Welcome to Whitman College!
 The Registrar's Office is available to assist incoming first-year and transfer students with any questions you may have about beginning your academic life at Whitman.

 Whitman This Week Emails: It is important to activate your Whitman College email account as soon as possible.
 Beginning in June, each Monday, an email will be sent to your Whitman email account from Senior Associate Dean of Students Juli Dunn.
 These emails will communicate relevant information to new students in a timely manner, so you should plan to check your account weekly throughout the summer.

 Follow the link and instructions below to activate your new Whitman College email and network account.
 You will need your Whitman ID number, which was sent to your email address on file.